ebiggz/ph-discord-activity-overlay/README.md

 > Note: App must be running for overlay to function.
 App will automatically start when Windows does so you don't have to worry about it.

 ### Important!
 You must be whitelisted for this app to function properly.
-Please contact ebiggz on Discord if you haven't recieved a Discord invite via email.
+Please contact ebiggz on Discord if you haven't received a Discord invite via email.

 ## Dev